 Year by year, the volume increased, but so did the quality and international acclaim.
-By 2000, they brought back an ancient Sicilian tradition: using amphorae (clay vessels buried underground) to age their wines.
+Then, by 2000, they brought back an ancient Sicilian tradition: using amphorae (clay vessels buried underground) to age their wines.
 It’s a technique that has now been adopted across all of Italy.

-The Arianna Occhipinti story is more recent addition to the Sicilian wine scene.
-Arianna is the niece of the Giusto Occhipinti, of COS fame.
+The Arianna Occhipinti story is a more recent addition to the Sicilian wine scene.
+Arianna is the niece of Giusto Occhipinti, of COS fame.

 She opened her eponymously named winery in 2004 in Ragusa.
-What began as a tiny one hectare operation now spans over 22 hectares, mostly Nero d’Avola and Frappato, but also Albanello and Zibibbo, two local white varieties.
+What began as a tiny one-hectare operation now spans over 22 hectares, mostly Nero d’Avola and Frappato, Albanello and Zibibbo, two local white varieties.

 Her top-level is the Cerasuolo di Vittoria ‘Grotte Alte’ i s aged a minimum of 32 months in massive Slavonian oak buttes.
 The wine is an intense ruby red color with garnet shades.
-The nose is fragrant, with details of sea spray, sour cherries and oriental spices.
-The palate it is intense and elegant, soft and round with a persistent and salty aromatic finish.
+The nose is fragrant, with details of sea spray, sour cherries, and oriental spices.
+The palate is intense and elegant, soft and round, with a persistent and salty aromatic finish.

 Sicilian Wine Regions: Province of Trapani

 Trapani is a Bronze-age commune that is still thriving in the modern era.
-Located on west coast of the island, it has been a major port for two Sicilian products, wine and salt, since the beginning of recorded history.
+Located on the island’s west coast, it has been a major port for two Sicilian products, wine, and salt, since the beginning of recorded history.

 A naturally protected inlet, Trapani has the capacity to enforce naval superiority over a vast section of the Mediterranean.
 Over the past two thousand years, this sickle-shaped port has been the focus of countless wars and occupations.

 From the Punic Wars of Ancient Rome to World War Two, this port drew dozens of ancient cultures into Sicily, only to be absorbed into the island’s culture.
-Phoenicians, Arabs, Romans, Normans, and Spaniards all have contributed to the food and wine traditions within Sicily.
+Phoenicians, Arabs, Romans, Normans, and Spaniards have contributed to Sicily’s food and wine traditions.

 The Wines of Marsala

-Times were good, but the local winemakers had a problem: there was a growing market for wine, but their white wines spoiled too quickly to ship.
-They had started using large oak barrels to store the wine, which helped.
+Times were good, but the local winemakers had a problem: a growing wine market was growing, but their white wines spoiled too quickly to ship.
+So they had started using large oak barrels to store the wine, which helped.
 Then they heard of a new technique developed in Portugal: fortify the wine by adding spirit to the fermenting must.
-About this same time, bottled wines became a status symbol.
-A new wine was born.
+At about this same time, bottled wines became a status symbol.
+So a bottle of new wine was born.

 The wine rose to fame in the early part of the 20th century, only to come crashing down just as quickly.
-In America, Marsala was the only wine available during Prohibition (doctors were allowed to write a prescription for it).
-It wasn’t too long before there was more counterfeit Marsala than the real thing.
-That fact, sadly, continues through today: most Marsals in American shops still authentic.
+Marsala was the only wine available during Prohibition (doctors were allowed to prescribe it).
+As a result, it wasn’t too long before there was more counterfeit Marsala than real.
+That fact, sadly, continues through today: most Marsala in American shops are pale imitations.